Conviction 1: The Centrality of the Word of God in our Church

 Jesus did nothing to exalt women to a place of spiritual leadership over men.
 If ever there was a time to correct the prior teaching and practice in regards to role differentiation – it was at this time through this Man!
 But Jesus didn’t.
 Rather, Jesus affirms what revelation has already taught – that women are spiritually equal with men before God (in fact He elevated this out of the culturally sinful view of His day).
 Jesus also affirmed the God-given role differentiation from the older Testament.

 The rest of the New Testament

 Women are spiritual equals with men in redemption.
 Gender was not taken into account when God designed and carried out redemption through Jesus’ atoning work (Gal 3:28).
-Women shared in the struggle of advancing the gospel with Paul (Phil 4:2-3).
-Wives were to be viewed by their Christian husbands as “fellow heirs of the grace of life”.
-(1 Pt 3:7)
+Women shared in the struggle of advancing the gospel with Paul (Ph 4:2-3).
+Wives were to be viewed by their Christian husbands as “fellow heirs of the grace of life” (1 Pt 3:7).